-If the primary goal of your trade show is to connect with more customers, live streaming is definitely something to consider.
+If the primary goal of your trade show is to connect with more customers, live streaming your trade shows is definitely something to consider.
 Some of your customers will visit your booth in person, but some won’t be able to.
 For those in the latter group, live video streaming can bring the event to them.

 If you’re looking to reach a wider audience while showing off your brand’s personality, live streaming will help you get more from your trade show events.
 Below are some tips for live streaming from your event booth.